eclipse-tractusx/managed-identity-wallets-archived/README.md

 # Managed Identity Wallets <a id="introduction"></a>

-The Managed Identity Wallets (MIW) service implements the Self-Sovereign-Identity (SSI) readiness by providing a wallet hosting platform including a DID resolver, service endpoints and the company wallets itself.
+The Managed Identity Wallets (MIW) service implements the Self-Sovereign-Identity (SSI) readiness by providing a wallet hosting platform including a DID resolver,service endpoints and the company wallets itself.

 Technically this project is developed using the [ktor](https://ktor.io) Microservices framework and thus the Kotlin language.
 It is using [gradle](https://gradle.org/) as